dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/airflow-deployment.md

 keywords: [dlt, webhook, serverless, airflow, gcp, cloud composer]
 ---

-# `dlt` pipeline deployment with Airflow and Google Cloud Composer
+# Deployment with Airflow and Google Cloud Composer

 Airflow is like your personal assistant for managing data workflows.
 It's a cool open-source platform that lets you create and schedule complex data pipelines.
 You can break down your tasks